madzebra/electrum-bitcore/contrib/build-wine/README.md

  wine-2.21
 ```

-2. Make sure `/opt` is writable by the current user.
+2. Make sure `/opt` is owned by the current user.
 3. Run `build.sh`.
 4. The generated binaries are in `./dist`.